KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

                                               constants.pipe_outline_color);

     // PIPE CAP
-    // Let's prepare the pipe cap
+    // Prepare the pipe cap
     // Size of the cap is defined in constants math::vec2f cap_size{constants.column_thickness + constants.pipe_cap_extra_width, constants.pipe_cap_height};

-    // Position, X is same as the body.
-Bottom of the cap is aligned with bottom of the body,
+    // Position X is the same as the body.
+The bottom of the cap is aligned with the bottom of the body,
-    // or start of the gap, we will use start of the gap here, minus half of the cap height transform::position_2d cap_pos{body_pos.x(),
+    // or start of the gap, use the start of the gap minus half of the cap height transform::position_2d cap_pos{body_pos.x(),
                                    is_top ?
                                    gap_start_pos_y - constants.pipe_cap_height * 0.5f :